 - A search scope can be defined so that only documents in a site or filtered on a property.
 For this project a scope of ‘policy’ would be generated which allows only policies to be returned.

-- Advanced searches can be carried out such as ‘Show me all the policies that in PDF, authored by Mark Jones, in October 2012 and have the keywords ‘Health’ and ‘Safety’.
+- Advanced searches can be carried out such as ‘Show me all the policies that in PDF, authored by Helen Jones, in October 2021 and have the keywords ‘Health’ and ‘Safety’.

 - Best Bets.
 SharePoint Search allows an administrator to a result that will always appear at the top for a particular search.
 For example, if a user searched for ‘Health and Safety Policy’ then a link to the actual policy can be set so it is always top!

 - Synonyms.
-SharePoint also allows synonyms to be set meaning that if there are many meanings for a term, then alternative meanings can be added.
+SharePoint also allows synonyms to be set.
+So if there are many meanings for a term, then alternative descriptions and acronyms can be added.
 For example, if you want the same results to appear for ‘Health’ and ‘Wellbeing’ this is easy to configure.

 - Search Refiners.
 Search Refiners allow the search results to be refined and filter the results by choosing a particular piece of metadata.
 For example, you may wish to only show results that are Videos, or that originated from Germany.

-Search in SharePoint is often a very under used area, but can be one of the cheapest and most cost-effective ways to build queries and datasets from millions of documents.
+Search in SharePoint is often a very under used area.
+However, it can be a very cost-effective way to build queries and datasets from millions of documents.
 A well organized and configured search can really help keep staff happy by finding what they want quickly.